Call Inspire Toll Free: 1-866-327-7136

 Routines must have control and technique while expressing and interpreting the music

 while telling a story.
-No acrobatic tricks allowed.
+No tumbling passes allowed *.
 (Will be grouped with open, jazz, modern,

 contemporary & hip-hop for Overalls).